 Other reasons to go to Barolo

 The whole area (Langhe, Roero, Monferrato) was designated a UNESCO World Heritage site in 2014.
-By happy accident, I was visiting the village of Barolo on the anniversary of the UNESCO designation.
+By chance, I was visiting the village of Barolo on the anniversary of the UNESCO designation.
 I was asked to participate in this commemorative video to celebrate and promote tourism in the area.
 There are clips from the ceremonies and concert that day, as well as some great shots of the landscape.
 My five seconds of fame appear at the beginning of the video.

 What to do in Barolo

-Castle Falletti.
+Castle Falletti

 The castle is thought to be from the 10th century and was originally a fortress for defense against invading Hungarians and Saracens.
-It was later taken by the commune of Alba, which then passed it on to the Falletti family where it became the home of the Marquis di Barolo, Carlo Tancredi Falletti and his wife Juliette Colbert, also known as Giulia di Barolo.
+It was later taken by the commune of Alba, which then passed it on to the Falletti family where it became the home of the Marquis di Barolo, Carlo Tancredi Falletti, and his wife Juliette Colbert, also known as Giulia di Barolo.

 Corkscrew Museum